Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Maximin Effects: Distributional Robustness and Identification

-The covariate shift maximin effect $\bp(\T)$ can be interpreted as the robust linear model guaranteeing an excellent predictive performance even when the target population is adversarially generated from the class $\mathcal{C}(\T_{X}).$ We further interpret its robustness from the perspective of a two-side game: we select a model $\beta$, and the counter agent generates the adversarial target population by taking a mixture of $L$ conditional outcome models in \eqref{eq: multi-group model}. $\bp(\T)$ guarantees the optimal prediction accuracy for such an adversarial target population.
-An equivalent definition of $\bp(\T)$ is presented in Section \ref{sec: equi} in the supplement.
+where $\mathcal{C}(\T_{X})$ is defined in \eqref{eq: distribution class shift} and $\E_{(X_i,Y_i)\sim \Tar}$ denotes the expectation with respect to the distribution $\Tar$.
+The definition of $\bp(\T)$ can be interpreted from a two-side game perspective \citep{meinshausen2015maximin}: we select a model $\beta$, and the counter agent searches over $\mathcal{C}(\T_{X})$ and generates the most challenging target population for this $\beta$. $\bp(\T)$ guarantees the optimal prediction accuracy for such an adversarially generated target population.